qexat/garnet/doc/types.md

 So there's three possibilities in the end:

  * `A` just turns into `B` and cannot fail
- * `A` turns into `B` with Something happening at the end points -- truncation, saturation, rounding, whatever.
+ * `A` turns into `B` with Something happening at one or both end points -- truncation, saturation, rounding, whatever.
  * `A` turns into `B` and Something Happens at the end points, plus it needs a rounding strategy for things that "don't fit in the cracks" between numbers.